pl2ern4/taskit/README.md

 - Top "+" Icon is used to Add new member, Member name should be unique it will accept   unique name only.
 - On mouse over of Profiles fullname tool tip will be visible, which will shows the Full name of the profile.
 - On mouse over of the profile Cross icon will be visible, on Click of that any user can be deleted.
+- On deletion of ay user, all the task assigned to them will be delete too.
 - Notepad Icon in bottom right corner is used to create new Task
 - Cross icon on top right corner of card help to delete any task
 - Task's can be deleted  .